 You need someone who won’t slow the deal down by trying to anticipate every possible (but unlikely) risk.
 They should be able to save their reservations for the big threats, but otherwise get the job done quickly.

-Be leary of any long-term payouts or partial share purchases
+Be wary of any long-term payouts or partial share purchases

 Buyers prefer to minimize their initial payout as much as possible, so they’ll usually propose paying installments over the course of 12 months or so.
 I would reject any buyout period longer than this because it’s too risky otherwise.